Generally, there are three times when you can enroll in or may be able to change your benefits at the University of Michigan:

 - Make any kind of change to your plans

 - When your enrollment in life insurance is approved

 Questions or Special Resources

 For answers to frequently asked questions about benefits and the enrollment process visit Ask HR.
-If you have questions or need special assistance, call the SSC Contact Center at 5-2000 from the Ann Arbor campus, 734-615-2000 or 1-866-647-7657 toll free, Monday through Friday from 8 a.m. to 5 p.m.
+If you have questions or need special assistance, call the SSC Contact Center at 5-2000 from the Ann Arbor campus, 734-615-2000 locally, or 866-647-7657 toll free, Monday through Friday from 8 a.m. to 5 p.m.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.